everyday-cc/ai/_news/2022-09-26-artificial-intelligence-reduces-a-100000-equation-quantum-physics-problem-to-only-four-equations.md

 ---
 category: news
 title: "Artificial intelligence reduces a 100,000-equation quantum physics problem to only four equations"
-excerpt: "Using artificial intelligence ... colleagues wondered if they could use a machine learning tool known as a neural network to make the renormalization group more manageable.
-The neural network ..."
+excerpt: "Using artificial intelligence, physicists have compressed a daunting quantum problem that until now required 100,000 equations into a bite-size task of as few as four equations — all without ..."
 publishedDateTime: 2022-09-26T13:01:00Z
 originalUrl: "https://www.eurekalert.org/news-releases/965836"
 webUrl: "https://www.eurekalert.org/news-releases/965836"
 type: article
-quality: 26
+quality: 24
-heat: 26
+heat: 24
 published: false

 provider: